nikvdp/1bin/README.md

 - you first need to make a valid conda recipe for your package.
 Take a look at the [conda-build documentation](https://docs.conda.io/projects/conda-build/en/latest/), or the [custom-recipes](https://github.com/nikvdp/1bin/tree/master/custom-recipes) folder for some examples
 - because `build.sh` uses the `--use-local` flag when building, once you’ve built and installed your own conda package, you can use it with `build.sh` as normal eg `build.sh <some-package-you-built>`

+## Further work
+- [ ] Use caching in the Github Actions workflows.
+Right now it works reliably but takes > 1h to build all packages.
+Most of that time is spent rebuilding packages which don't need to be rebuilt since they haven't changed since the last build
+- [ ] Publish a build manifest with the package and version numbers of each package on each release.
+This could be used to provide metadata (rather than just the cli name) to 1bin.org
+- [ ] Support for building (and downloading) different versions of each CLI tool when conda-forge has more than one version present in it's repos
+- [ ] (experimental) Look into writing an adapter to allow re-packaging Nix packages as Conda packages.
+Nix generally has a wider and more reliable selection of packages than conda-forge, but they aren't relocatable.
+However, Nix does allow you to initialize a new Nix store at any location (`nix run --store $PWD/mac-nix-store nixpkgs.nix`), so  theoretically a base Nix store could be created inside a conda-build environment, which would then theoretically allowing the building of anything in nixpkgs as a (relocatable) conda package that could be bundled up with 1bin.

 ## FAQs